kruzkasu223/kruzkasu223/README.md

 -   📫 You can reach me on [Linkedin](https://linkedin.com/in/kruzkasu223) OR [Twitter](https://twitter.com/kruzkasu223)

--   📄 Know about my experiences at [Linkedin](https://linkedin.com/in/kruzkasu223)
+-   📄 Know about my experiences on [Linkedin](https://linkedin.com/in/kruzkasu223)

 -   ⚡ Fun Fact **that I don't know any Fun Fact about myself😅**